 Our program offers the only MPH degree in the University of Maine System, and the only CAHME accredited Health Management program in Maine.
 The program addresses state and regional public health system workforce needs.
 We enroll students representing the array of professional and academic backgrounds, experience, and interests that comprise the field of public health.
 The program’s primary prospective student target market encompasses pre-career and mid-career health professionals living in Maine and New England.
 In keeping with the value we place on inclusion and diversity, our prospective student target groups includes new residents of Maine and international students from countries with rural or poorly resourced health systems and public health infrastructure.
 As a refugee resettlement area, southern Maine has an increasingly rich experience-base to inform population health and health systems that are responsive to the needs of diverse communities.

 Our Graduates: We seek to ensure that our graduates are recognized as consistently demonstrating mastery and competency in professional communications, facility with acquiring and assessing data and information for informed decision-making, and the ethics, skills and tools to facilitate (pre-career grads) and lead (mid-career grads) based on demonstrated management and leadership competencies.
-For our 2013 graduates, 89% found employment in the field within 3 months of graduation, and 100% were employed within 6 months.
-Of these graduates, 100% completed their degree within the 6-year period allowed for part-time students, while 50% completed their degree within the 2-year period expected of full-time students.
+100% of our 2013 and 2014 graduates, and more than 80% of our graduates in 2015, found employment in the field within 6 months of graduation.

 Our graduates work in diverse roles in public health and healthcare delivery systems as Community Liaison Consultants, Data Analysts, Access Program Directors, Network Contract Managers, Communications Managers, and Program Coordinators.
 They work in state and municipal health departments, children’s behavioral health programs, with public, non-profit and private medical centers, health systems and health plans, and with international programs of the USAID and for the United Nations.